 1.3 miles of the Middle Fork of the South Platte River at 8,800 feet elevation.
 Stream flows range from 30 to 300 cfs, and average about 70 cfs during the season.

 PLEASE NOTE: We are sharing Santa Maria Ranch with Rocky Mountain Angling Club.
-As a result, it is available to our program on Friday, Saturday, Sunday and Monday (only) throughout the season.
-Likewise, it is reserved exclusively for RMAC members on Tuesday, Wednesday and Thursday of each week.
+As a result, it is available to our program on Friday, Saturday, and Sunday (only) of each week.
+Likewise, it is reserved for RMAC members on Monday, Tuesday, and Wednesday of each week.

 $60.00 per angler; maximum of 3 anglers per day.
 No refunds once payments are made.